benjaminhuanghuang/parallel-concurrent-programming-linkedin/README.md

 ```

-## Global interperater lock
-Mechamism limits python to only execute ONE thread at a time

-CPython has GIL

-GIL is not a bottleneck for I/O bound application

-CIL can negatively impact performance for CPU bound application

-Use the python multiprocessing package to implement parallel operation with multiple process instead of multiple threads.

 ## Lock vs. RLock
 - Lock can be realeased by a different thread than was used to acquire it